Phil Boudreault: Nomads

 Boudreault became the vice president of the Hells Angels Ottawa-based Nomad chapter for Ontario, answering to the chapter president Martin Bernatchez.
 Nomad chapters which have no territorial limits are considered to the elite chapters of the Hells Angels with the strongest and ablest members being assigned.
-After every Hells Angel in Quebec were arrested on 15 April 2009 as part of Operation SharQc, the Ontario Nomad chapter became active in Quebec to make up for the members in jail awaiting trial.
+After a large portion of Hells Angel in Quebec were arrested on 15 April 2009 as part of Operation SharQc, the Ontario Nomad chapter became active in Quebec to make up for the members in jail awaiting trial.

 On 15 October 2015, all of the charges against the Hells Angels arrested as part of Operation SharQc were dismissed following allegations that the Crown withheld evidence for too long, resulting in an internal investigation as to why the effort to convict the Hells Angels failed.
 Quebec Superior Court Judge James Brunton ruled that delay between the arrests in 2009 as part of Operation SharQc and 2015 violated the right to a speedy trial guaranteed by the Charter of Rights and Freedoms and dismissed all of the Operation SharQC charges against the Hells Angels.
 The release of the Hells Angels arrested as part of Operation SharQc caused tensions with the Ontario Nomad chapter.
 In particular, there were tensions between the Sherbrooke chapter of the Hells Angels vs. the Ottawa-based Nomad chapter over the control of drug territory in la belle province.
 At a funeral on 7 November 2015 for Lionel Deschamps, a Hells Angel who died of cancer, both Bernatchez and Boudreault stood out in being dressed in red and white in contrast to the other Hells Angels who wore the normal black vests with the death's head logo on the back.